-Accountability & Transparency Review Team – This community review team's effort to assess ICANN's commitment "to maintain and improve robust mechanisms for public input, accountability, and transparency" concluded with a 31 December 2010 report (the ATRT report is discussed below).
-Details of the team's work are publicly posted.
+Accountability & Transparency Review Team – Two community review teams have assessed ICANN's commitment "to maintain and improve robust mechanisms for public input, accountability, and transparency" since the AoC was instituted.
+See above "ATRT1" and "ATRT2" links for more information.

-WHOIS Policy Review Team – This community review team completed its work on 11 May 2012 and the Board took action on their final report and recommendations on 8 November 2012.
-For full information please refer to the Board resolutions at http://www.icann.org/en/groups/board/documents/resolutions-08nov12-en.htm.
+WHOIS Policy Review Team – ICANN's Board took action on this review team's final report and recommendations on 8 November 2012, providing the President and CEO with detailed guidance on how to proceed with implementation of the Recommendations.
 The Team was charged with reviewing WHOIS policy and its implementation to "assess the extent to which WHOIS policy is effective and its implementation meets the legitimate needs of law enforcement and promotes consumer trust."
 Information on the WHOIS Policy Review Team and its activities can be found here.
-The WHOIS Policy Review Team's documents are available on the following webpage: http://www.icann.org/en/about/aoc-review/whois/documents

 Security, Stability and Resiliency of the DNS Review Team – 19 December 2012 – The Security team has published an update on the implementation of the 28 SSR RT recommendations.
 The update is available at http://blog.icann.org/2012/12/tracking-the-ssr-review-implementation/.
 This community review team completed its work on 21 June 2012.
 On 18 October 2012, the Board accepted the Final Report of the Security, Stability and Resiliency of the DNS Review Team [PDF, 1.16 MB] and instructed the President and CEO to proceed with implementation of the 28 Recommendations.
 Their mandate was to assess the extent to which "ICANN has successfully implemented its security plan, the effectiveness of the plan to deal with actual and potential challenges and threats, and the extent to which the security plan is sufficiently robust to meet future challenges and threats to the security, stability and resiliency of the Internet DNS, consistent with ICANN's limited technical mission."
 Information on Security, Stability & Resiliency of the DNS Review Team and its activities can be found here.
 The Review Team's documents are available on the following webpage: http://www.icann.org/en/about/aoc-review/ssr/documents